mike-sierra/deotp/05_manipulate.md

         $ sort file.txt | uniq -c | sort -rn | head -5

-    It may help to slowly build this chain of commands from the left to fully understand it.
-After the initial sort, `uniq -c` counts sequences of repeated adjacent lines and prepends that number to the output.
+    It may help to slowly build this chain of commands from the left to the right to fully understand it.
+After the initial `sort` command, `uniq -c` counts sequences of repeated adjacent lines and prepends that number to a single collapsed line of output.
 The second `sort` uses `-n` to sort _numerically_ rather than by string.
-(If you sort `1`, `5`, and `10` using default string sorting, `5` comes last because it sorts from the left.)
+(If you sort `1`, `5`, and `10` using default string sorting, `5` comes last because it sorts from the left one character at a time.)
 The sort's `-r` option _reverses_ the order to display larger values on top, and the final `head` command displays only the first five lines.

 1. Here's how to send the results of any Unix command through email:

-        $ cat file.txt | mail -s "subject" your@email.com
+        $ cat file.txt | mail -s "subject line" your@email.com

 1. Command chains and redirects tend to flow from left to right, so this alternative file input redirect syntax can be a bit